s7711/ncom-web/README.md

 * Some better templates are needed
 * The formatting of comments could be a little more consistent.
 I started one way and then changed.
 Sorry
 * The web server claims poor security (I don't know why) so it is probably best not to use it on the internet

-The licensing for the Google Chart is not clear.
-It uses an MIT license but there may be some usage restriction so you cannot/shouldn't use it on an intranet.
-You may find it doesn't work unless the browser you are using has internet access.
-If I have violated a license Google then I'm sorry and I will remove it.